LiDuanAtGlasgow/PhySNet-BayOptim/README.md

 ## Introduction
 This is a 'PhySNet-BayOptim Network' developed by Li Duan, a PhD student @ University of Glasgow, with Reference from Adam Bielski, a PhD student @ University of Bern.

+In this report, we will introduce a physical similarity-Bayesian optimizer to evaluate the physical properties of fabrics and garments.
+We introduce a scenario that an electric fan waves the fabrics and learn the physical properties of fabrics and garments from this scenario through a physical similarity network (PhySNet).
+We introduce a ‘physical similarity distance’ (PSD) to describe how similar are two fabrics or garments and use a Bayesian Optimiser to find physical properties and external environmental parameters that can shorten the PSD between simulated fabrics and real fabrics/garments.
+We compare our method with the state-of-art and find that our approach advances the state-of-art.

 <iframe src="https://www.youtube.com/embed/Fx0_g1tbq7g"
 width="560"
 height="315"